 We offer mindfulness and compassion courses for students, and separately for staff, using the Mindfulness-based Cognitive Therapy: Finding Peace curriculum (MBCT-FP) designed for university settings.
 The student courses attract students from every School and discipline, while staff courses include all academic, professional, support, and domestic staff.

 To support ongoing practice for those who attend the eight-week courses or drop-in sessions, or have some experience of mindfulness elsewhere, we offer monthly day retreats on Saturdays during semester time.

 UoE Mindfulness Background

-At the Chaplaincy we have offered mindfulness training, based on Mindfulness-based Stress Reduction and Mindfulness-based Cognitive Therapy, for over nine years.
+At the Chaplaincy we have offered mindfulness training, based on Mindfulness-based Stress Reduction and Mindfulness-based Cognitive Therapy, for over a decade.

 In 2014 the Chaplaincy began a Mindfulness Initiative across the University, supported by EUSA and the Student Experience Project, to make mindfulness training more accessible to students and staff.
 This included an evaluative research project on the effects of the Chaplaincy’s mindfulness training for students and staff.

 Today mindfulness is an integral feature of the Chaplaincy’s wellbeing provision.
 With growing interest in mindfulness as a means of supporting mental health, wellbeing, and flourishing in higher education, the University of Edinburgh Mindfulness programme aims to provide high-quality mindfulness training within the University, based on best practice in the mindfulness-based approaches field and informed by the growing evidence-base for mindfulness in university settings.